Lab 01: Dealing with Spatial Data in Python

 As can be seen here, the GeoDataFrame

-bristol_building
+named as bristol_building

 contains various attributes in separate columns.
 The geometry